Local most-probable routes and classic-quantum correspondence in strong-field two-dimensional tunneling ionization: Introduction

-Because of the importance of 2D laser fields in ultrafast measurements and controls of electron motion, in this paper, we focus on some basic characteristics of 2D-field-induced tunneling such as the local most-probable tunneling routes \cite{Luo2019,chenchao2019,XieW2019}, corresponding to the local maximal amplitudes in PMDs, and explore their semiclassical properties and their transitions towards the classical limit, which have not been sufficiently addressed before and will provide insight into the complex dynamics of atoms or molecules in strong 2D laser fields.
-These routes have shown important applications in attosecond-resolved ultrafast measurements.
-The use of these routes instead of the total PMD allows a quantitative study on attosecond-resolved questions, such as studying tunneling delay time \cite{Eckle1} and ionization time shift \cite{XieW2019}.
+Because of the importance of 2D laser fields in ultrafast measurements and controls of electron motion, in this paper, we focus on some basic characteristics of 2D tunneling such as the local most-probable tunneling routes \cite{Luo2019,chenchao2019,XieW2019}, corresponding to the regions with the local maximal amplitude in PMDs, and explore their semiclassical properties and their transitions towards the classical limit, which have not been sufficiently addressed before and will provide insight into the complex dynamics of atoms or molecules in strong 2D laser fields.
+One of these local routes, i.e., the most-probable route related to the region of the maximal amplitude in PMD, has shown important applications in ultrafast measurements.
+The use of the distribution of the most-probable route as the observable in ultrafast measurements, instead of using the total PMD, allows one to explore some issues with high time resolution, such as the attosecond-scale issues of tunneling delay time \cite{Eckle1} and ionization time shift \cite{XieW2019}.

 Based on the numerical solution of the time-dependent Schr\"{o}dinger equation (TDSE) and SFA, we study ATI of a model He atom in 2D laser fields with diverse forms.
-We first explore a simple criterion to select the local most-probable routes of 2D tunneling from various electron trajectories.
-By analyzing classic-quantum correspondence of electrons at the 2D tunneling exit, we obtain the relationship between the exit position and the local most-probable route.
-Then using the OTC laser field with zero time delay between these two colors as a case, we compare the identified local most-probable route with PMDs of TDSE and SFA simulations, as well as the classical predictions and the predictions of the single-color limit, where the main component of the 2D field with larger laser amplitudes is considered to dominate tunneling.
-Finally, we extend our discussions to cases of 2D laser fields with other forms such as OTC laser fields with other time delays, elliptical and circular ones to verify our conclusions.
-With the help of the Coulomb-modified SFA model, effects of Coulomb potential on the local most-probable tunneling route are also discussed.
+We first explore a general condition for identifying the local most-probable routes associated with specific electron trajectories in 2D tunneling.
+By analyzing classic-quantum correspondence at the tunneling exit, we obtain the relationship between the exit position and the local most-probable route.
+Then using the OTC laser field with zero time delay between these two colors as a case, we compare the predictions of the local most-probable route with the classical predictions and the predictions of the partial-decoupling approximation, where the main component of the 2D field with large laser amplitude is considered to dominate in tunneling.
+We further extend our discussions to cases of 2D laser fields with other forms such as OTC laser fields with large time delay, elliptical and circular ones to validate our conclusions.
+With the help of the Coulomb-modified SFA model, effects of Coulomb potential on the local most-probable tunneling route are addressed.
+Finally, with using circular laser fields, we discuss the potential applications of the local most-probable route in ultrafast measurements.